 How it relates to holistic wellbeing: Put simply, nature rejuvenates.
 Juxtaposed against the fast-paced business world of today, nature is slow and life-giving.
 By sprinkling bits of nature into the office, we fight employee burnout and create spaces for clear, focused thinking.

-Where we’ll see it: Designs around natural light, living walls, embracing wood tones and natural materials
+Where we’ll see it: Designs around natural light, living walls, wood slat panels

 Trend #3: Tweakable Spaces